Ronit-gurjar/EduWAR/README.md

 with explanation so that the student can understand the next steps, hence learning a Complex subject in a fun way.
 The App consists of a ‘Help’ option which consists of a link for the target images for the cards and also instructions on how to utilize the app efficiently.

+## How to run the project
+ The project can be ran using Unity launcher version 19-20.

+### Prerequisites :
+- Unity Launcher
+- Vuforia engine sdk API key & license
+- Target Images

+### to RUN :

+- Open the